 Mastercard is a technology company in the global payments industry committed to leading the way toward a World Beyond Cash™.
-Mastercard is also a business-to-business firm, providing franchise, technology and advisory services to commercial, non-profit and public sector customers that then go on to serve their clients.
-This approach to the last-mile experience allows for the creation of nuanced, localised solutions targeted at the end user.
-Mastercard has made a bold commitment to financial inclusion – to reach 500 million people previously excluded from financial services by 2020, including 40 million merchants.
-In making this promise, Mastercard highlighted the importance of public-private partnerships.
-While ambitious, this goal is not out of scope of the company’s activities.
-Mastercard has launched large-scale projects in more than 50 countries, bringing more than 300 million previously excluded consumers and merchants into the formal economy in just the last few years.
-Mastercard brings its expertise in digital infrastructure, data analytics, innovation practices and sustainable business models, specialising in extending the reach of existing infrastructure through innovative solutions, linking disparate partners and systems.
-To succeed, solutions must be tailored to the context; they should utilise existing elements of the payments infrastructure and build new services that involve players like development organisations, humanitarian organisations and governments.
+Mastercard is also a business-to-business firm, providing franchise, technology and advisory services to commercial, nonprofit and public sector customers who then go on to serve their clients.
+Mastercard aims to achieve financial inclusion by reaching 500 million previously excluded people, including 40 million merchants, by 2050.
+They emphasise public-private partnerships and have successfully launched projects in over 50 countries, bringing millions into the formal economy.
+To succeed, tailored solutions should leverage existing payment infrastructure and involve various players like development organisations and governments.

-With the advent of the COVID-19 pandemic, Mastercard committed up to US$ 25 million in 2020 to catalyse the initial work of the Access to COVID-19 Tools (ACT) accelerator.
+With the advent of the COVID-19 pandemic, Mastercard committed up to US$ 25 million in 2020 to catalyse the initial work of the Access to COVID-19 Tools (ACT) Accelerator.
 In June 2021, on the occasion of the Gavi COVAX AMC Summit, Mastercard committed US$ 25 million to Gavi to support the core work of COVAX, including US$ 10 million to help deploy and deliver vaccines to lower-income countries, including remote and marginalised communities, through the Mastercard Wellness Pass.
-Mastercard has also established a global fundraising campaign, connecting with customers and cardholders in an effort to raise money for Gavi of more than US$ 3 million.
+Mastercard also established a global fundraising campaign, connecting with customers and cardholders, raising US$ 3 million for Gavi.
+This fundraising campaign concluded at the end of 2022.

 For more information about Mastercard, please visit https://www.mastercard.us/en-us/governments.html